larryl777/MarbleMadness/README.md

 Tech used: C++, XQuartz, Xcode

-**Source code in this repository is only code that I have implemented individually; not every file of the project is pushed due school policies, but is available upon request.**
+**Source code in this repository is only code that I have implemented individually; not every file of the project is pushed due school policies(UCLA COM SCI 32), but is available upon request.**